ConnorFriday-code/NoteGroupsProjectThree/README.md

 Due to time restrictions, these are features I listed at the start of the README but have not been completed.
 All of them are listed as additional goals and not anything required to make a minimum viable product.

-* Searchbar will offer a link to create a new note if no results are found
+* The Search bar will offer a link to create a new note if no results are found

-* CSS functions in the notepage, for example, highlighting and text colour
+* CSS functions in the note page, for example, highlighting and text colour

-* Add a way for the user to add multiple notes/text documents to a Note (to make a 'Note Group')

-* Add a way to mass edit tags
+* Add a way to mass-edit tags

 * Add a way to delete tags without affecting notes